Let’s strengthen organizations, raise more money and scale up impact by speeding up how we learn about and position membership programs.

 Thousands of nonprofit organizations have decades of data about membership programs.
 Yet, too often, membership teams are sidelined to focus on marginal list growth strategies.
 Conversations about innovation, sustainability, scale and value TO members get set aside.

 We need to rethink what membership can be.
-It’s time to share lessons, test outside the box, build partnerships across sectors (and inside organizations).
+We should share lessons, test outside the box, build partnerships across sectors (and inside organizations).

 Creating Modern Membership Models